RalphHightower/blog/_posts/2024/12/2024-12-17-TrumpAttacksFirstAmendment.md

 tags: [first amendment, Des Moines Register, Iowa, politics]
 categories: [Donald Trump]
 date: 2024-12-17 11:14 AM
-excerpt: "“The odds of success here are slim to none, but winning in court is not likely the real goal of this lawsuit," said Clay Calvert, a media law expert and professor at the University of Florida's Levin College of Law.
-"The true motivation is to intimidate the press and journalists.
-I unfortunately suspect this lawsuit is just a harbinger of things to come.”
+excerpt: "“The odds of success here are slim to none, but winning in court is not likely the real goal of this lawsuit.
+The true motivation is to intimidate the press and journalists.
+I unfortunately suspect this lawsuit is just a harbinger of things to come.” – Clay Calvert, a media law expert and professor at the University of Florida's Levin College of Law"
 image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: 'Donald Trump Attacks Founding Documents Of Our Constitution: First Amendment Under Attack"
+title: "Donald Trump Attacks Founding Documents Of Our Constitution: First Amendment Under Attack"
 ---